nhrones/Devtools_Simple/readme.md

 ```
 ## Install a local copy from a local repo
 I prefer installing a local copy.
-Clone this repo then install with the command below.
+Clone this repo then globally install it with the command below.
 This will run much faster without the roundtrip to Github.
 ```
 deno install --global -A --force --name serve serve.ts
 ```